shanefay/learn-me-a-haskell/Lab01/LAB01.md

 2. Implement the `distance` function (6 marks)
 3. Implement the `pathlength` function (10 marks)

+The `sqrt` function from the Prelude might be useful.

 Details of these are in the file Lab01.hs in the src directory.